-The bike has a dual sided pedal.
-The top pedal is to be used with shoes and the bottom smooth side of the pedal is meant to be used with a bare or sock covered foot.
+The New Balance 6.0u has a dual side pedal.
+The top side of the pedal is to be used with shoes and the bottom smooth side of the pedal is meant to be used with a bare or sock covered foot.

-To use the bottom side of the pedal, gently nest the balls of your feet into the pedal contour.
+To use the bottom side of the pedal gently nest the balls of your feet into the pedal contour.
 You may have to try sliding your foot forward and backward before you feel it nest into the pedal.
 Once your foot is comfortably aligned with the pedal contour, tighten the strap so it is firmly around the foot.